Android workflow

 - If you don't own a PC, you can use a website like base64.guru or base64encode to encode your

-To use the defined variables in our workflow, we have to add their group(android_credentials
+To use the defined variables in our workflow, we have to add their group(android_credentials) to our configuration file(codemagic.yaml file).
+To do so, add the following code to the environment section of godot-android-workflow:

 groups: